Bank of England Base Rate – useful information

 - 10. Jump to What happens if the Base Rate goes below 0%?

-- 11. Jump to Are there other reasons why my interest rate may change?
+- 11. Jump to Are there other reasons why my interest rates may change?

-- 12. Jump to How can I avoid increases to my standard interest rates for reasons other than Base Rate?
+- 12. Jump to How can I help avoid increases to my standard interest rates for reasons other than Base Rate?

 What is the Bank of England Base Rate?

 It is the interest rate set by the Bank of England and is also known as the ‘official Bank Rate’.
 It affects the interest rates offered by Banks, Building Societies and other financial institutions.
 By changing the Base Rate, the Bank of England seeks to influence overall borrowing in the economy.